-The City of Saint Paul has a goal to achieve carbon neutrality from a business-as-usual (BAU) scenario by 2050.
-Under a BAU scenario of 1.1% annual energy growth, carbon emissions would increase 50% by the year 2050 if nothing else changed.
-However, Xcel Energy has committed to delivering carbon-free electricity by 2050, which will decrease community-wide emissions 28% relative to the BAU scenario.
+The City of Saint Paul has a goal to achieve carbon neutrality by 2050.
+Under a "business as usual" scenario of 1.1% annual energy growth, carbon emissions would increase 50% by the year 2050 if nothing else changed.
+However, Xcel Energy has committed to delivering carbon-free electricity by 2050, which will decrease community-wide emissions 28% relative to the business as usual scenario.
 This reduction alone would get Saint Paul buildings 40% of the way toward carbon neutrality, allowing the city to focus our efforts more directly on reducing emissions from travel and natural gas.
 To achieve our goal of being carbon neutral by 2050, the city will need to realize an average annual emission savings of 3% across natural gas and travel emissions.
-Using 2015 as the baseline year, the actions in this plan along with planned emissions from electricity generation would result in a 70% reduction in emissions from a business-as-usual scenario, or a 63% reduction from 2015 emissions.